Hamza-Ghaffar/portfoliowebsite-v1/README.md

 ---

+# Secure Access to My Projects via ZeroTier

+I have set up a private ZeroTier network for secure access to my projects.

+## Access Steps:

+1. **Install ZeroTier**: Download and install the ZeroTier client from the [official ZeroTier website](https://www.zerotier.com/download/).

+2. **Join the Network**: Open the ZeroTier client and enter the network ID `ebe7fbd4450b71ef` to connect to my private VPN.

+3. **Explore Applications**: Once connected, navigate to my applications hosted on designated ports to view their functionalities in real time.

+This setup ensures secure access to my work without exposing sensitive data to the public.

 ## Project Overview

 This project is a **React.js portfolio website** designed to showcase your skills, projects, and contact information.
 It will be built, tested, and deployed using Docker containers and automated through a Jenkins CI/CD pipeline.